Guided Exploration in Reinforcement Learning via Monte Carlo Critic Optimization: Introduction

-In the context of continuous control problems, the class of deep deterministic off-policy methods gains high popularity in the reinforcement learning community due to its implementation simplicity and state-of-the-art results.
-However, from an exploration perspective, such algorithms as DDPG \citep{lillicrap2015continuous} and TD3 \citep{fujimoto2018addressing} use Gaussian or time-dependent Ornstein-Uhlenbeck noise that is applied to deterministic action.
-While being a simple and rather effective exploration tool, the methods based on random noise suffer from three limitations.
-Firstly, in high dimensional environments random exploration is an inefficient strategy to achieve certain regions of interest in the state-space that can lead to success \citep{burda2018exploration}.
-Secondly, the algorithms discussed apply noise with the same mean and deviation during the whole period of policy optimization.
-Being a crucial instrument in the beginning of parameter search, excessive exploration may hurt the policy performance to reach its optimal condition.
-Finally, the aforementioned methods apply noise of the same magnitude for all actions, whereas actions in continuous control often relate to the entities of different scales.
+In the context of continuous control problems, the class of deep deterministic off-policy methods has gained high popularity in the reinforcement learning community due to its implementation simplicity and state-of-the-art results.
+However, from an exploration perspective, algorithms such as DDPG \citep{lillicrap2015continuous} and TD3 \citep{fujimoto2018addressing} utilize Gaussian or time-dependent Ornstein-Uhlenbeck noise applied to deterministic actions.
+While serving as a simple and effective exploration tool, methods based on random noise face three limitations.
+Firstly, in high-dimensional environments, random exploration proves to be an inefficient strategy for reaching specific regions of interest in the state-space that are critical for success \citep{burda2018exploration}.
+Secondly, the discussed algorithms apply noise with the same mean and deviation throughout the entire period of policy optimization.
+While crucial in the initial stages of parameter search, excessive exploration may hinder the policy's performance in reaching its optimal condition.
+Finally, the previously mentioned methods apply noise of uniform magnitude to all actions, disregarding the fact that different components of the action vector in continuous control frequently yield varying magnitudes.

-To illustrate the sub-optimality of conventional random exploration and justify our motivation we consider the TD3 algorithm performance on two continuous control domains, Walker2d-v2 and Humanoid-v2 \citep{brockman2016openai}.
-We compare the original version of TD3 and a variant without any noise applied during action selection and calculation of a critic value.
-Original TD3 provides poor performance compared with the version without any exploration noise (Figure~\ref{no-noise}).
-This simple experiment demonstrates that current Gaussian-based exploration can hurt the agent's performance.
-Nevertheless, the total absence of exploration may also lead to lower episodic reward, as our later experiments show.
-We aim to develop an effective method of directed exploration that enhances the results of deterministic off-policy algorithms.
+To illustrate the sub-optimality of conventional random exploration and justify our motivation, we evaluate the performance of the TD3 algorithm on two continuous control domains: \textit{hopper-stand} and \textit{humanoid-stand}.
+We compare the original version of TD3 with a variant that excludes any noise during action selection.
+The original TD3 exhibits poor performance when contrasted with the noise-free version (Figure~\ref{fig:no_noise}).
+This straightforward experiment highlights the detrimental impact of current Gaussian-based exploration on the agent's performance.
+However, it is important to note that the complete absence of exploration may also result in lower episodic rewards, as demonstrated in our subsequent experiments.
+Our goal is to develop an effective method of directed exploration that enhances the outcomes of deterministic off-policy algorithms.